ISISComputingGroup/ibex_developers_manual/Python-conventions.md

         for i in range(max):
             if i % 2 == 0:
                 # i is even.
-Starts with lowercase because i is a variable name
+                # Previous line starts with lowercase because i is a variable name.
                 total += i

         return total